-Tool Run
+Tool Test Run

 Tool Run is a scalable way to build your tool and test it in real-time.
 With this feature, it's simple to debug problems and create a tool that is both scalable and performant at the same time.